-Categorical benefit schemes, cover all residents belonging to a certain category, are also often referred to as "universal" categorical benefits schemes.
+Categorical benefit schemes, cover all residents belonging to a certain category, are also often referred to as "universal" categorical benefits schemes (such as "universal" old-age pensions" covering all elderly men and women above a certain age threshold).

 Conditional cash transfer: a special form of social assistance scheme which provides cash to families subject to the condition that they fulfil specific behavioural requirements.
 These conditions oblige individuals to satisfy some action associated with human development goals.
 This may include that parents must ensure their children attend school regularly or that they utilize basic preventative nutrition and health care services, such as vaccination programmes or maternal and post-natal check-ups.